 This scholarship is for students who are residents of Michigan.
 Additionally, a requirement is that the students study education in land surveying or civil engineering.
 Furthermore, this scholarship awards those enrolled in ABET-accredited programs or those transferring into one.

 To apply, students have to: be a resident of Michigan.
 Additionally, students have to possess a minimum 3.0 GPA for high school.
-A 2.5 GPA for freshman year, 2.75 for sophomore, and 3.0 for junior year needs to be maintained.
+A 2.5 GPA for freshman year, 2.75 for sophomore, and 3.0 for junior year need to be maintained.
 Furthermore, it is necessary that students pursue a relevant major, or be enrolled full time.

 This unique scholarship awards high school seniors who have overcome adversity.
 The program, offered on both the national and state level, can gift financial aid to college students.
 These students should be graduating and enrolling in a 4-year college/university.
 Secondly, the scholarship also applies to those who plan to go to a 2-year community college and then transfer to a 4-year institution.

-Eligible students must: be a US citizen.
+Eligible students must: be U.S. citizens.
 Also, it is mandatory that students possess a minimum 2.0 GPA, demonstrate financial need, be involved in community activities.
 Furthermore, it is asked that students display integrity.

 Amount: $500 / $7,500

 Additionally, in order to apply, students must: have a 3.0 GPA or higher, be a US resident, and demonstrate leadership.
 Also, students must be accepted into an accredited institute of higher learning.

 Deadline: March 1, 2020

 The Teachers of Accounting at Two-Year Colleges awards accounting students who are graduating from two-year colleges who intend to continue their education by transferring to a 4-year institute.

 To apply, students must: have completed at least 20 credit hours.
 Six hours must be accounting credits.
-Additionally, students need a minimum 3.0 GPA, need to provide transcripts, and write a description about their goals.
-Furthermore, students complete an essay, and need to be recommended by an accounting faculty member.
+Additionally, students need at least a 3.0 GPA, need to provide transcripts and write a description about their goals.
+Furthermore, students complete an essay and need to be recommended by an accounting faculty member.